-The authorized number of directors is currently fixed at twelve (12).
+The Board is currently comprised of thirteen (13) directors.
+Stockholders cannot vote FOR more than thirteen (13) directors at the Annual Meeting.
 Pursuant to our Restated Certificate of Incorporation ("Charter"), all directors of the Board hold office for a term expiring at the first succeeding annual meeting of stockholders after their election, with each such director holding office until his or her successor shall have been duly elected and qualified ("Annual Term").
-Stockholders cannot vote FOR more than twelve (12) directors at the Annual Meeting.